 The question everyone asks is “Am I overreacting?
 Do I really need help?

-I can tell you, there’s no threshold that you need to reach.
+There is no specific threshold you need to reach before seeking support.
 Therapy can be beneficial without being in crisis.
-Then waiting until you’re in crisis is typically going to cause more suffering than you need.
+Waiting until you’re in crisis often means carrying unnecessary distress for longer than necessary.u need.

 Sign #1: Your Mood Persists Despite Trying to Feel Better

 There are days when we all have a bad day.
-However, if you have been feeling low, unmotivated and empty for more than a couple of weeks, and you’re not seeing a change in how you’re feeling, that’s worth looking into.
+However, if you have been feeling low, unmotivated and empty for more than a couple of weeks, and you’re not seeing a change in how you’re feeling, it may be worth exploring further.

 You’re attempting to: